eye-division/lucytennyson-yoga/classes.md

 Here is my provisional timetable from 7th September - 22nd October 2020.
 Please get in touch using the contact form on this website for further information and to let me know you are interested in joining a class.

 Cost:&nbsp; studio classes &pound;10 bookable in advance per half term block.
 Zoom class: &pound;5 (pay as you go monthly).
 Contact me for online payment details, or to arrange payment by cheque/cash.
+Personal one-to-one sessions &pound;40 Zoom/at my home, &pound;50 at your home or garden.

 **MONDAY**